Skip to main content

 In Pratap's chamber, he was ready in his jeans, a black t-shirt and a leather jacket.
 He was tying his shoelaces when a knock made him look up.

 " Come in!"
 He said.
-Like a storm, she walked in, still in her yellow dress, two pieces of clothes in her hand. " You know we are leaving in twenty minutes, right?
+Like a storm, she walked in, still in her yellow dress, two pieces of clothing in her hand. " You know we are leaving in twenty minutes, right?
 With or without you."
 He said rather plainly.
 She held up the clothes in both hands in front of his eyes, startling him.
 One was a Dress, another a skirt.

 " What the hell!"
 He stepped back, confused.